humanlyhuman/torzu/README.md

 Android support is low priority but would be a nice bonus.

 ## Development

-**The Tor site has recently changed.
-You can make sure this README has actually been written by me by verifying against the `README.md.sig` file using the key in `public_pgp/`.**

 Most of the development happens on [Dark Git](http://vub63vv26q6v27xzv2dtcd25xumubshogm67yrpaz2rculqxs7jlfqad.onion/).
 It's also where [our central repository](http://vub63vv26q6v27xzv2dtcd25xumubshogm67yrpaz2rculqxs7jlfqad.onion/torzu-emu/torzu) is hosted.